 H-Pots

 H-Pots are uniquely designed with an H-shaped structure that helps stabilize the draught, thereby preventing the backflow of smoke into homes.
 This feature is particularly beneficial in areas prone to swirling winds, as it ensures a consistent and efficient expulsion of smoke, even in the presence of a down draught.
+Additionally, H-Pots help push fumes up and create a natural draught, which is essential for maintaining proper ventilation and preventing negative pressure issues.

 Despite their bulkiness, H-Pots are favored for their ability to manage downdraughts effectively.
 Their weight adds stability, making them suitable for various weather conditions.
 This ensures the chimney remains functional and safe, regardless of external conditions.